sendahug/send-hug-frontend/README.md

 3. **auth** - Handles authentication-related methods, including login, logout, token refresh and getting and changing user data.
 View [Authentication](#Authentication) for more details about the authentication process.
 4. **items** - Handles communications with the backend for non-post related communications.
 Deals with fetching user posts, handling messages (fetching, sending and deleting), running a search and sending a report.
 5. **posts** - Handles all backend communication for post-related communications (except for a specific user's posts).
 This includes getting, creating, editing and deleting posts.
+6. **swmanager** - Handles the Service Worker and the IDBPromised database created for offline usage.

 ## Dependencies